 When Richard Owain Roberts heard the news that his debut novel Hello Friend We Missed You was shortlisted for The Guardian’s Not the Booker Prize this year, he was out running.
 Here, he reflects on his lockdown runs and writes about his typical running experience, from the clothes he wears to the thoughts he considers.

 In the week that work commences on HS2 and the UK Government tries to ramp up rhetoric encouraging people to get back to the office, Esyllt Sears finds the absurdity of ‘the commute’ perfectly encapsulated in a recent article from The Times.

 From the Just So You Know: Essays of Experience anthology, Grug Muse explores the dilution of the Welsh language through her journey to Tryweryn reservoir where the wholly Welsh-speaking village of Capel Celyn was drowned in 1965.

 Sydney Whiteside explores the writing of Christina Thatcher and Zoë Brigley and their insights into the nature, culture and experience of living in both Wales and America.

 Caragh Medlicott explores the relationship between the climate crisis and COVID-19 outbreak and addresses the need for action from those in authority as well as acceptance that there is no such thing as acting too early.

-Architect Richard Porch ponders on the effects of noise and light on the city’s birds.
+One of our best articles of 2020 is from architect Richard Porch as he ponders on the effects of noise and light on the city’s birds.